The University of Oregon places the security and safety of its students, employees and visitors as its highest priority.

 University Communications and Safety and Risk Services staff have the ability to post emergency information on the UO home page.

-The UO shares emergency information with print and broadcast media to ensure the surrounding community receives information.
+The UO shares emergency information with print, online, and broadcast media to ensure the surrounding community receives information.